mattermost-community/matrix-as-mm/documentation/DEVELOPMENT.md

 A simple SNMP server for testing of email.
 An installation of the MailHog docker container.
 See https://github.com/mailhog/MailHog for additional information.

+## Synapse Admin
+A user interface for administration of a Synapse Matrix Server See here for details https://github.com/Awesome-Technologies/synapse-admin